47 Interesting, Unknown & Amazing Facts About Romania

 41. Europe’s Only Whole Papyrus

 The only whole papyrus in Europe was discovered in Romania.
-It dates back to the 4th century BC, and it is written in ancient Greek.
+It dates back to the 4th century BC and is written in ancient Greek.

 42. The Only Natural Bridge Open To Traffic In The World

-Romania also has a natural bridge, and it is the only one in the world open to road traffic.
+Romania also has a natural bridge and is the only one in the world open to road traffic.
 It is called God’s bridge, and it is a vestige of the Bridge Cave that resulted from the collapse of its ceiling.

 43. The Small Canyon Of Romania